-On April 11, 2016, through its subsidiary QIO, Champion Iron Limited acquired the Bloom Lake Assets in a CCAA proceeding and restarted operations on February 16, 2018.
+On April 11, 2016, through its subsidiary QIO, the Company acquired the Bloom Lake Assets in a CCAA proceeding and restarted operations on February 16, 2018.

-Operations at the Bloom Lake site were resumed in February 2018 after completing major modifications to the beneficiation circuit as well as to other parts of the site aiming to increase concentrate production while lowering production costs.
+Operations at the Bloom Lake site were resumed in February 2018 after completing major modifications to the beneficiation circuit and other parts of the site with the objective of increasing concentrate production while lowering production costs.
 The site achieved concentrate production of 6,994,500 wet metric tons in its first full year of operation (financial year ending March 31, 2019).